ThomasChambers15243/Portfolio/Documentation/Doc.md

 One script was a short function, but the other was a third-party script, so optimizing that wasn't an option.
 The solution was to defer them both at the top of the page.
 This means that the script will only load once the HTML parsing is completely finished.
-Therefor, the long task no longer delays the loading and useage of the site.
+Therefore, the long task no longer delays the loading and usage of the site.